The Two Yurt River is set in perhaps the most beautiful valley on the Peninsula.

-With our 50 year EXCLUSIVE us permit only 6 anglers per week are fortunate to see this trophy Rainbow Trout fishery.
+With our 50 year EXCLUSIVE us permit only 6 anglers per week are fortunate to see this abundant fishery.

 With a huge run of Sockeye and King Salmon, Rainbows gorge on eggs and flesh growing to large proportions.
 Two Yurt combines many streams and offers every imaginable type of water, from freestone pocket water to long spring creek glides.

 - By late June the mighty King Salmon enter the river pulling Rainbow Trout up stream from both the Yelovka and Kamchatka river drainages.

 - From early July to early October, the 50 miles of river below the lake become thick with Rainbows.

 With out a doubt it is the lake drain/springcreek character of the Two Yurt that gives it the remarkable number of fish in this 100 mile long system.
 The Two Yurt is the same approximate latitude as Prince Rupert flowing through the Tamarac Island of Kamchatka.